-There is a whole range of normal reactions.
+There is a whole range of normal reactions children may have to a natural disaster.
 There is no 'typical' reaction.
 This may be related to a number of reasons.
-Listed below are some of the reasons why children react in different ways.
+Listed below are some of the reasons why children react in different ways:

 - Some children may have been more frightened than others. - Some children may have been involved in evacuation.
 Other children may have been separated from their families.
-Either of these instances can be very distressing for children. - Some children's loss may have been more than others. - Children of different ages are quite likely to react differently.
-Young children's behaviour is often a guide as to how they are feeling whereas older children are more often able to tell you how they are feeling.
+Either of these instances can be very distressing for children. - Some children's loss may differ to that of others. - Children of different ages are quite likely to react differently.
+Young children's behaviour is often a guide as to how they are feeling whereas older children are often able to tell you how they are feeling.

 When a whole community is affected by a disaster sometimes children feel overwhelmed by the adult discussions they hear.
-It is necessary to decide whether discussing your and other adults' thoughts, feelings and emotions in front of children would be appropriate.
+It is necessary to decide whether discussing yours and other adults' thoughts, feelings and emotions in front of children would be appropriate.